fathzer-games/games-core/README.md

 - EvaluatedMove.compareTo does not sort in natural order which can be confusing
 - There's a strange behavior with transposition table.
 There's some situations where a never replace strategy leads to a faster resolution.
 It is totally counter intuitive.
 - MoveGenerator:
   - It would be more efficient to have the moveGenerator generating directly an iterator of moves instead of a list of moves.
-It would allow to use incremental move generator that start by returning, what can hope to be the best moves (for instance captures), and other moves if these first moves are consumed.
+It would allow to use incremental move generators that start by returning, what can hope to be the best moves (for instance captures), and other moves if these first moves are consumed.
 Indeed, in alpha/beta ai, the first moves are often enough to trigger a cut, so generating all the moves is a waste of time.
-- Implement quiesce evaluation in Negamax
 - Write tests and Documentation ;-)
 - Test with Sonar
 - Publish artifact on Maven central